-It is vital that we understand your objectives and requirements before providing guidance on the options available (and suitable) for your circumstances.
+It is vital that we understand your objectives and requirements before providing retirement planning advice and guidance on the options available (and suitable) for your circumstances.

 The ever-changing complex pension and retirement planning legislation means that it can be relatively easy to fall foul of regulations and possibly incur an unwelcome penal tax charge.

-We can guide you through the latest changes including the Annual Allowance, Carry Forward and the Lifetime Allowance, which has reduced significantly in recent years.
-Those that have accrued significant accrued pension benefits might need to apply for Fixed or Individual Protection 2016 and it's still even possible to take advantage of the earlier changes to these limits in 2014.
+Our pension advisers can guide you through the latest changes including the Annual Allowance, Carry Forward and the Lifetime Allowance, which has reduced significantly in recent years.
+Those that have accrued significant pension benefits might need to apply for Fixed or Individual Protection 2016 and it's still even possible to take advantage of the earlier changes to these limits in 2014.

 The above information is not intended to constitute financial advice and we would strongly recommend you seek appropriate guidance from a suitably qualified and experienced Independent Financial Adviser before taking any action.